There once was a time

 my bed and lied in it.
 The truth,

 coming back to a place that makes

 more maternal.
 My father's hands

 make me forget.

 The winner of a performance grant from the Staten Island Council of the Arts and the NYC Department of Cultural Affairs, Thomas Fucaloro has been on six national slam teams.
 He holds an MFA in creative writing from the New School and is a co-founding editor of Great Weather for Media and NYSAI press.
-He is an adjunct professor at Wagner College where he teaches world lit and advanced creative writing.
+He is an adjunct professor at Wagner College and BMCC where he teaches world lit and advanced creative writing.
 He teaches poetry at Prison Writes.
 His latest chapbook, There is Always Tomorrow was released in 2017 by Mad Gleam Press.
 Since 2016, Thomas has helped in building a community of poets in Staten Island, focusing on making poetry accessible to all, either though the Life*Vest*Poetry Slam, The Who Needs Healing?
 Reading Series, or the free workshops offered at Staten Island Libraries and other various organizations.